Omar-Ryan/prayers-timings/README.md

 # React + TypeScript + Vite
+### it is responsive website – uses State & Props to state management and pass data.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: